popkova-a/ADA-data-story-2021/README.md

   </script>
 </div>

+We used two different metrics to define the “importance” of the speakers in news publications: the number of their quotations in the dataset and their “influence” based on Katz centrality in the speakers network.
+The corresponding rankings are similar, but they contain different people.
+Some speakers have a lot of quotations, but don’t have a high influence level.
+Others remain at the leading positions in the ranking of the most influential people, while not being quoted often.

 ## Profiles of the representative communities
 Please note that in order to make the communities distinguishable, we limit the number of colors, the small communities are assigned to the last color.
 And by clicking the dot, you can hide the corresponding community.